Moduli spaces of abstract and embedded Kummer varieties: The abstract Kummer stack

 By Lemma \ref{lemma_aut} we have

 Therefore, we have

 This concludes the first part of the Lemma.
-The second assertion follows from the fact that $A[2]\to S$ is finite, etale (because ${\rm char}(k)\neq 2$) and surjective.\fine
+The second assertion follows from the fact that $A[2]\to S$ is finite, étale (because ${\rm char}(k)\neq 2$) and surjective.\end{proof}

-We want to prove that $\Ka_g$ is a Deligne-Mumford stack.
-To do that, we start considering the Deligne-Mumford stack $\A_g$ of principally polarized abelian varieties of dimension $g$.
+We want to prove that $\Ka_g$ is a Deligne-Mumford stack, which unformally speaking means that there exists an atlas $U\to \Ka_g$ which is a scheme.
+In order to prove that, we start by considering the Deligne-Mumford stack $\A_g$ of principally polarized abelian varieties of dimension $g$.
 By Lemma \ref{lemma_aut} we know that given an abelian variety $A$ and the associated Kummer variety~$K$, then the automorphism group of $K$ is obtained by an extension of $\Aut(A)\slash i$ with a finite set: this is the crucial ingredient in proving that $\K_g^{\abs}$ is a Deligne-Mumford stack.

-\begin{teo} The stack $\Ka_g$ is a Deligne-Mumford stack.
-Moreover, the natural morfismo $\A_g\to \K_g^{abs}$ factors through a morphism $G:\Ag\to \K_g^{\abs}$ which is representable, finite, étale and surjective. \end{teo} \proof We have to prove that the diagonal morphism $ \Ka_g\to\Ka_g\times\Ka_g$ is representable, separated and quasi-compact, and moreover that there exists a (representable) étale surjective morphism $U\to \Ka_g$.
+\begin{theorem} The stack $\Ka_g$ is a Deligne-Mumford stack.
+Moreover, the natural morphism $\A_g\to \K_g^{\abs}$ factors through a morphism $G:\Ag\to \K_g^{\abs}$ which is representable, finite, étale and surjective. \end{theorem} \begin{proof} We have to prove that the diagonal morphism $ \Ka_g\to\Ka_g\times\Ka_g$ is representable, separated and quasi-compact, and moreover that there exists a (representable) étale surjective morphism $U\to \Ka_g$.